Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Intratubal Insemination (ITI)

-If you and your partner are considering pursuing fertility treatments, you may want to explore the world of artificial insemination.
-Artificial insemination can help to increase your chances of conceiving, as it helps to place sperm directly inside of your reproductive tract.
 A little-known artificial insemination technique, called intratubal insemination, places sperm directly inside of your fallopian tubes, where it can then fertilize an egg.
 Though this procedure is rarely performed, it may be a good option for you to explore if you are considering artificial insemination.

 What is Artificial Insemination?

 Artificial insemination is a class of fertility treatment used to help couples increase their chances of conceiving.
 In artificial insemination, sperm is placed into a woman’s reproductive tract through means other than sexual intercourse.
-If, for some reason, a male partner is having difficulty ejaculating during intercourse, artificial insemination may be helpful in achieving pregnancy.
-There are actually four types of artificial insemination, including:

 • IUI (intrauterine insemination)

-• ICI(intracervical insemination)
+• ICI (intracervical insemination)

 • IVI (intravaginal insemination)